-Sheila started doing outreach by using music which landed the opportunity to Minister in Cook County Jail, Nursing Homes and travels from State to State as well as casting parts for stage plays and two movie productions.
+Sheila started doing outreach by using music which landed her the opportunity to Minister in Cook County Jail, and Nursing Homes, and travel from State to State as well as casting parts for stage plays and two movie productions.
 This would lead to a Radio Interview that ended with her becoming an On-Air Radio Personality with WGVE 88.7 FM in Gary, Indiana with Kenny G and Jimmy B. and then hosting an 8-Hour Telethon for Children With Cancer in Milwaukee, Wisconsin.
 She is also a former member of the famous children’s choir Soul Children of Chicago under the direction of Dr. Walt Whitman.

 Sheila currently has two non-profit organizations that focus on providing free mentoring services for youth in the area of Performing Arts and Educational Enhancements as well as mentorship to girls in the area of Girl Empowerment.
 A third organization is being formed to enhance and equip Women of Domestic Violence with survivor skills.

 Sheila is a mother of three and a member of the Chicago Central Section of the National Council of Negro Women, Order of Eastern Star, Soul Children of Chicago Alumni, President of her Block Club Association, On-Air Radio Personality, and a Gospel Recording Artist.